pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

-Then I moved to the US for university - returning home twice during the three years I was there.
+Then I moved to the US for university – returning home twice during the three years I was there.
 By that point, it seemed I had completely forgotten about My Flower.
 I did try to buy a replacement in the US, but Desert Roses were considered exotic there and hard to come by.
 I got a succulent instead.
 It died around my second year.

 Then I moved to Shanghai for work.
-I went back home for Chinese New Year in 2019 - which, to this day, is the only Chinese New Year I’ve spent at home since leaving in 2015.
+I went back home for Chinese New Year in 2019 – which, to this day, is the only Chinese New Year I’ve spent at home since leaving in 2015.

 That holiday didn’t go well.
 My old phone still has pictures from the train ride from Shanghai to my hometown and the ride back.
 There were ten days in between, but I only took one photo: a steel plant emerging from thick white vapor, like a mirage in the clouds.
 I can’t remember what I was doing there.

 What I did remember was Mum opening my suitcase and finding a cheap jumper I’d bought online.
-She mocked the 100% polyester fabric and said it looked like my face - an unpeeled potato.
+She mocked the 100% polyester fabric and said it looked like my face – an unpeeled potato.
 She told me not to bring “garbage like that” home again.

 I didn’t think much of it.
 I just thought the unpeeled potato metaphor was gold.
 I’ve always been down-to-earth, and there’s not much I can do about it.

-I also remember spending the rest of that New Year wandering around the apartment like a zombie - until I noticed My Flower on the balcony.
+I also remember spending the rest of that New Year wandering around the apartment like a zombie – until I noticed My Flower on the balcony.

 All her leaves had fallen off.
 The soil underneath had turned into a layer of dry dust, the kind you’d wash off an unpeeled potato.
 Her pot was filled with trash.
 Instead of looking like a green radish, she now looked like proper garbage and had clearly been treated as such for a long time.

 The other plants on the balcony were still thriving.
 Clearly, someone had been watering them.

 In our household, watering was Mum’s job.
-She would fill a big bucket from the kitchen and go plant by plant.
+She used to fill a big bucket from the kitchen and go plant by plant.
 The tall, leafy “tree of happiness” always got the biggest share.
 The rest were watered depending on how leafy they looked.
-If something looked dead enough, she’d stop watering it altogether - until it dried out completely and could be thrown away.
+If something looked dead enough, she’d stop watering it altogether – until it dried out completely and could be thrown away.

 Many of them were still breathing when pronounced dead.
 I remember once rescuing a plant she had discarded by the bins and placing it in my bathroom.
 It got no sunlight, but I watered it, and in a month, it came back to life.
 Mum never noticed it went missing.